testpvgvijay/Virtual-assistant-/README.md

 It is capable of opening your code editor or IDE with a single voice command.
 It can send email with attchments for you

-note : not using any machint learing algorithm
+note : not using any machine learing algorithm